 Average Weather in Dothan Alabama, United States

-In Dothan, the temperature typically varies from 42°F to 91°F over the course of the year, and is rarely below 28°F or above 96°F.
+In Dothan, the summers are long, hot, and oppressive; the winters are short and cold; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 42°F to 91°F and is rarely below 28°F or above 96°F.

 The hot season lasts for 4.4 months, from May 15 to September 26, with an average daily high temperature above 84°F. The hottest day of the year is July 22, with an average high of 91°F and low of 74°F.